 Enterprise local SEO is all about optimizing a business’ multiple locations for the local level.
 The idea is that while an enterprise may have locations that span across an entire state, region or even the world, each of their locations is focused on competing in their own local market against the competitors – big or small – who are most relevant to them.

 Take a national retailer like Macy’s for example.
 In Kansas City, their biggest competitors may be other enterprise retailers like Old Navy and JCPenny, but in San Diego, their biggest threat may be 3 or 4 boutique clothing stores all within a quick drive of each other.
-The goal is to determine who their most relevant competitors are in each market and how to beat them in the local search results.
+The goal is to determine who their most relevant competitors are in each market and use enterprise reputation management software to beat them in the local search results.

 Building an Enterprise Local SEO Strategy